MovieLabs/mddf/README.md

 ---
 ## <a name="h_News">What's New</a>

-* 2018-Jul-27: mddf-tool v1.4_rc2 has been released as an executable jar for testing and evaluation.
+* 2018-Aug-08: mddf-tool v1.4 has been released as both an executable jar and as native executables.

 ## <a name="h_Overview">Overview:</a>